Contents:

 iii.
 Shell’s cylindrical system with Balsa insulation

 iv.
-Burness/Corlett’s cylindrical system with multi horizontal or vertical cylinders
+Burness/Corlett’s cylindrical system with multi horizontal or vertical

 v.
 Chantiers du Dunkerque multi lobe or polycylindrical designs.